Welcome to Gratitude Month!

 I used to give people a hard time if they worked on nights and weekends.
 I wanted to help them maintain work-life balance.
 But data that was given to me by Watercooler.ai, an AI company that looks for anomalies in the patterns of our workflow, showed me that I was actually doing more harm than good (which you can read here, if you are so inclined).

-To better understand how much is the right amount to engage with our people, the minds at Watercooler showed me the data again.
-Unsurprisingly, it does vary by industry, but they were still able to figure out what the right amount to for leaders to engage from company to company.
+To better understand how much is the right amount to engage with our people, Watercooler showed me the data again.
+Unsurprisingly the right amount does vary by industry.
+But there is a sweet spot for each company.
 It turns out that engaging too little or too much can both contribute to increased chance of flight risk.

 Here are two examples: